What Is High Mileage (and Hours) For a Used Dirt Bike?

 Hours To Miles?

-To get the total miles of a dirt bike, you can multiply the hours on the meter by 60.
+To get the total miles of a dirt bike, you can multiply hours by 60.
 But this is just an estimation of the physical miles the dirt bike has run, and you don’t really know the speed it has run.

 If the previous owner used an hour meter with the highest RPMs like the Tusk Tach/Hour Meter (click to view on Amazon), you could estimate more accurately.
 In this case, you can determine the mileage by taking the recorded RPMs to see the engine’s speed and using an average of that.